deigott/iot/README.md

 # Inception-of-Things (IoT)
 IOt is a small kubernetes clusters with CI implemented using ArgoCD and GitLab

+Welcome to "Inception-of-Things (IoT)."
+In this documentation, I'll take you through the steps I followed to complete this System Administration exercise.
+Think of it as a casual conversation where I explain the project as if we were chatting over coffee.
+Let's dive in!

 ## Introduction

-Welcome to my project, "Inception-of-Things (IoT)."
-In this documentation, I'll guide you through the steps I took to complete this System Administration exercise.
-I'll also provide insights into the technologies and tools I employed during the project.
-Let's get started!
+So, I had this exciting opportunity to work on a project called "Inception-of-Things (IoT)," which involved setting up a bunch of cool stuff related to System Administration.
+Here's a quick overview of what I did, the technologies I used, and how it all works.

 ## Table of Contents